TikTok food trends: Jessica Woo

 As a mother of three, Jessica Woo documents her process for packing her kids' lunches.
 Her focus on consistently artful presentations of common foods, such as salami and string cheese, draws an audience of over 5 million viewers as of August 2020.
 Her handwritten notes and catchphrase, "let's make some lunch for my kids," attract hundreds of thousands of viewers to her videos, and she cites an emphasis on being "like a regular mom" as her key to success.

 Tineke "Tini" Younger

 Younger is best known for her viral mac and cheese recipe, which garnered over 60 million views on TikTok.
 Younger has also appeared on the cooking contest series Next Level Chef alongside chef Gordon Ramsay, where she finished in eighth place.
 She was part of a brand deal with Carnation, following her usage of the brand's evaporated milk in her viral mac and cheese recipe.
 Carnation introduced "Kickin' Jalapeño Flavored Evaporated Milk", their first flavored product, as part of the promotion.
-Tini's goes by @tinekeyounger on TikTok.